Matcham89/Matcham89/README.md

 ## Hey there! 👋 I'm Chris

-**Senior SRE | Cloud & Platform Engineer | Content Creator**
+**Senior SRE | Cloud & Platform Engineer**

-I'm a Platform Engineer with 6+ years of experience turning cloud chaos into beautifully orchestrated infrastructure. 🌤️ By day, I wrangle Kubernetes clusters and build self-service platforms at [Tempo.io](https://tempo.io).
-By night, I create educational content about Cloud, Kubernetes, and AI over on my [YouTube channel](https://www.youtube.com/@chrismatcham) and [blog](https://chrismatcham.dev).
+I'm a Engineer with 6+ years of experience turning cloud chaos into beautifully orchestrated infrastructure. 🌤️ By day, I wrangle Kubernetes clusters and build self-service platforms a By night, I create content about Cloud, Kubernetes, and AI over on my [YouTube channel](https://www.youtube.com/@chrismatcham) and [blog](https://chrismatcham.dev).

 ### 🚀 What I'm Up To